-- teacher perceptions of what contributes to reading achievement; - student perceptions of their earlier school experiences with reading; and - school questions on overall instructional philosophy and approach to reading learning.
+- teacher perceptions of what contributes to mathematics achievement; - student perceptions of the types of activities used in their mathematics class; and - school questions on overall instructional philosophy and the approach to mathematics learning.

 Opportunity to learn

 The TIMSS concept of opportunity to learn (OTL) stems from the core concepts of the intended, implemented, and achieved curriculum.
 The SAIP Science teacher questionnaires included an elaborated set of items, based on the test framework, asking teachers to indicate whether particular concepts had been taught.
 However, these questions did not yield much of value in SAIP and were deemed too complex to be used in PCAP, mainly because much of the information pertained to material taught in earlier grades.
 The PCAP questionnaire working group thus took the view that not much can be done with this aspect of OTL.